-It’s a familiar story.
-For me, it presents itself most vividly when I say something particularly baffling and lose everyone completely.
-My colleagues seem quite humoured by it, and it’s a harmless enough flaw.
+I quite often say baffling things that lose everyone completely – a harmless enough flaw, I hope.
 It’s the result of living too much in one’s own head.

-As this blog has attested over the years, my own little world is what gets me by on a daily basis.
-And with a role that combines course administration, web, communications, events, and plenty in-between, it’s sometimes the only way to bring order to a maelstrom.
+As this blog has attested, my own world is what gets me by on a daily basis.
+With a role that combines course administration, web, communications, events, and plenty in-between, it’s sometimes the only way to bring order.

 Unfortunately, it’s quite a fashionable trend at the moment to make over-simplified judgements about how little it’s supposed we do when we’re left to our own devices.

-When I saw the BBC pose the question recently, ‘Why do people waste so much time at the office?’, I found myself affronted by the assumption (bordering on accusation) that we’re all complete time-wasters.
+When I saw the BBC pose the question recently, ‘Why do people waste so much time at the office?’, I found myself affronted by the assumption that we’re all complete time-wasters.

-So I set myself the challenge of recording a rough highlights package of a single day – Tuesday 26th May – following the most recent Bank Holiday.
-It runs as follows… (And feel free to skip to the bottom of this lot.)
+So I set myself the challenge of recording a rough highlights package of a single day – Tuesday 26 May – following the most recent Bank Holiday.
+It runs as follows… (feel free to skip to the bottom of this lot.)